med1ed/w1tch.docs/lua/docs/namespaces/script.md

 ```

 ## script.execute_as_script
-Can execute script in dx layer\
+Can execute script in dx layer.
-**Do not abuse this function!
-Use only in extreme cases!**
+!!!danger
+Don't use `script.execute_as_script` in a loop and don't abuse it!
+!!!
 `script.execute_as_script(function fn)`
 * `fn`: Function to be executed by this script.
 ```lua